-- a for all kinds of contracts: - failed procurement (under certain conditions); - extreme urgency arising from unforeseeable events not imputable to the awarding entity; - contracts for the provision of telecommunication services; - existence of an exclusive co-contractor because of technical, artistic or exclusive rights reasons; and - contracts under secrecy or under special security measures; - b for public works contracts: - new repeated works similar to works previously awarded, subject to the conditions set forth in the law; and - works contracts under a determined threshold for research and development (R&D), not-for-profit study or experimental purposes only; - c for contracts for the acquisition or lease of goods: - goods intended to replace or broaden previous supplies awarded to the same entity, provided different goods would cause incompatibility or disproportionate technical difficulties of use or maintenance; - goods produced for R&D, not-for-profit study or experimental purposes only; - goods quoted in the Raw Materials and Commodities Exchange; - special advantageous acquisitions; - goods acquired under a framework agreement executed with one entity; and - the acquisition of water or energy by a utility acting in the water or energy special sectors; and - d regarding services contracts: - new repeated services similar to services previously awarded, subject to the conditions set forth in the law; - some services of an intellectual or financial nature indicated in category 6 of Annex ii.A of the Public Sector Directive; - · services related to a real estate acquisition or lease; - arbitral or conciliation services; - certain R&D services; - contracts executed following a concept tender for the selection of design works, pursuant to the terms of reference; and - services acquired under a framework agreement executed with one entity.
+- a for all kinds of contracts: - failed procurement (under certain conditions); - extreme urgency arising from unforeseeable events not imputable to the awarding entity; - contracts for the provision of telecommunication services; and - existence of an exclusive co-contractor because the object of the contract is the creation or the acquisition of artwork or an artistic show, there is no competition for technical reasons or it is necessary to protect exclusive rights; - b for public works contracts: - new repeated works similar to works previously awarded, subject to the conditions set forth in the law; - works contracts under a determined threshold, for research and development (R&D), non-profit study or experimental purposes only; and - performance of a work under a framework agreement; - for contracts for the acquisition or lease of goods: - goods intended to replace or broaden previous supplies awarded to the same entity, provided different goods would cause incompatibility, or disproportionate technical difficulties of use or maintenance; - goods under a determined threshold, produced for R&D, non-profit study or experimental purposes only; - goods quoted and acquired in the Raw Materials and Commodities Exchange; - special advantageous acquisitions; - goods acquired under a framework agreement; and - the acquisition of water or energy by a utility acting in the water or energy special sectors; - d regarding services contracts: - new repeated services similar to services previously awarded, subject to the conditions set forth in the law; - some services of an intellectual nature; - services related to a real estate acquisition or lease; - arbitration, mediation or conciliation services; - certain R&D services; - services acquired under a conception tender executed with one entity; - services acquired under a framework agreement; and - services acquired under especially advantageous conditions.

-Regarding variations of contracts, a contract may be amended without the need to submit the amended contract to a competitive tender whenever the amendment does not affect the main scope of the contract and does not prevent, restrict or distort competition.
-Thus, an amendment shall be allowed only when it is objectively verifiable that the order of the evaluated bids in the tender procedure for the award of the initial contract would not be altered had the tender specifications contemplated this amendment.
+Regarding variations of contracts, a contract may be amended without the need to submit the amended contract to a competitive tender whenever the amendment does not:

+- a affect the main scope of the contract; - b prevent, restrict or distort competition; - imply that the order of the evaluated bids in the tender procedure for the award of the initial contract would have been altered, by objectively verifiable means, had the tender specifications contemplated this amendment; and - d produce an increase over either 10 or 25 per cent of the initial contract price, depending on the grounds of the variation.